artmouse155/startup/README.md

 ### Elevator pitch

 If there's three things that make video games awesome, it's teamwork, competition, and monster-infested dungeons.
 So why can't a video game have all three?
 In **Text Dungeon Showdown!**, Players must work together to help a common hero brave a mysterious adventure, while simeotaneously influencing the path of the character in a way that will help you win.
-Filled to the brim with epic battles, strategic maneuvers and text adventure shenanigans, **Text Dungeon Showdown!** is the _perfect_ game to
+Filled to the brim with epic battles, strategic maneuvers and text adventure shenanigans, **Text Dungeon Showdown!** is the _perfect_ game for people to play, whether it be family and friends, or factions and foes.
+Settle it all... once and for all in: **Text Dungeon Showdown!**

 ### Design